"Oh no! DON'T TOUCH THAT LEVER!"

 The bat-girl?
 The hole in the moon told her story.

-She was an animal beyond forgiveness.
+She was just an animal, beyond forgiveness or mercy.
 He would kill her himself to put this game to rest.
 The promise he made at Wild Canyon- that she would either give up the Emeralds or die- was going to be fulfilled.
 His word was his bond.

 Suddenly he heard a taunting voice and swore he saw a wagging finger.